-- 1. This Law shall establish the procedure for legal protection, registration and use of an industrial design (hereinafter referred to as a "design") in the Republic of Lithuania, as well as the maintenance of the Design Register of the Republic of Lithuania. - 2.
-The provisions of this Law are in compliance with the legal acts of the European Union referred to in the Annex to this Law.
+1. This Law shall establish the procedure for legal protection, registration and use of an industrial design (hereinafter: a 'design') in the Republic of Lithuania, as well as the maintenance of the Design Register of the Republic of Lithuania.

+2. The provisions of this Law are in compliance with the legal acts of the European Union referred to in the Annex to this Law.